lxjv/laker.tech/src/content/blog/2024/sorry-selfhosting.md

 The reason I'm moving back to GitHub (not including Vercel) is everybody[^6] else uses it.
-Which means all the tooling, integrations, and all other manner of cool shit is entirely dependent on GitHub and I've got neither the time or the skills to remake everything I use.
+Which means all the tooling, integrations, and all other manner of cool shit is entirely dependent on GitHub and I've got neither the time or the skills to remake everything I use into